 - Dry milk powder: A 1/3 cup serving has just 80 calories, a whopping 8 grams of protein, including whey protein, AND 8 essential nutrients.

 - Dry oats: A natural thickener because oats ‘plump’ in liquid.
-All oats are a healthy whole grain with significant fiber.
-Plus some research show oatmeal has a special type to fiber that helps you feel fuller longer.
+All oats are a healthy whole grain with significant amounts of fiber.
+Plus some researchers have show oatmeal has a special type of fiber that helps you feel fuller longer.

-A dietitian's recipe for the simple way: How to Make Homemade Protein Powder via @TspCurry Click To Tweet Combine my Homemade Protein Powder (recipe below) in the following quick recipes for even more protein and a grab-and-go-breakfast that will do your body good plus keep you going all morning.
+A dietitian's recipe for the simple way: How to Make Homemade Protein Powder via @TspCurry Click To Tweet Combine my Homemade Protein Powder (recipe below) in the following quick recipes for a protein-packed grab-and-go-breakfast that will do your body good plus keep you going all morning.
 These are also some of this dietitian’s favorite ways to refuel after a workout.
 Use a 1/2-cup scoop (46.2 gm) of Homemade Protein Powder:

 - Berry Berry Smoothie: 1 scoop Homemade Protein Power + 1/2 cup plain (or flavored) Greek yogurt + 1 cup milk + 1 cup berries = 31 g protein